bei-zhou/neutrino-W-boson-and-trident-production/README.md

 ``W``: W boson
 ``X``: the final-state of the nucleus part
 Therefore, for example, ``veO16TOeWX_tot.dat`` is for the channel ``\nu_e  O16 -> e^-  W^+  X``.
-Neutrino- and antineutrino-induced channels have the same total and differential cross sections.
+Neutrino- and antineutrino-induced channels have the same cross sections.
 See https://arxiv.org/abs/1910.08090 for details.

 ## Units
 First column: neutrino energy  [ GeV ]